 The References detailed below are the sources of the subject matter eligible for assessment in the FAR section, to the extent that the subject matter is included in the blueprint's content areas, groups and topics.
 Further, the assessment of the subject matter described in a representative task that identifies an organization, publication, law, regulation, standard or framework is limited to the specific sections of the References detailed below.
 Similarly, subject matter identified in a representative task and related subject matter is eligible for assessment to the extent it is included in the References detailed below.
+The subject matter eligible for assessment is limited to the References detailed below and does not extend to links or references within these References to other sources.

 - FASB Accounting Standards Codification

-- · FASB Concepts Statements
+- FASB Concepts Statements

 - · U.S. SEC References:

 - Securities Exchange Act of 1934

 - Regulation S-X of the Code of Federal Regulations (17 CFR Part 210)

 - Regulation S-K of the Code of Federal Regulations (17 CFR Part 229)